johnnyrepo/Omniva/README.md

-# Omniva Invoices tes app
+# Omniva Invoices test app
 Application is created using Eclipse STS and project can be simply imported into any Eclipse STS workspace

 # Build and Run